Rkomi98/S4GEO/README.md

 * Both (In the last case the analysis will be performed only on forecast data.)
 Attention: You cannot choose the data type before choosing the city!
 3. Click on Search button to retrieve the table with the queried data.

-3.1 In case you choose forecast option or both (in step 2), you have the possibility to store anf filter your data.
+3.1 In case you choose forecast option or both (in step 2), you have the possibility to sort and filter your data.
 ![sort_filter](https://user-images.githubusercontent.com/94118751/172141262-b0fc901c-cd34-4330-92e0-b7acb13e5d4a.jpg)
-5. Click on Visualize button to view the interactive map of the station from which the data was queried.
+4. Click on Visualize button to view the interactive map of the station from which the data was queried.
-6. Click on Analyze button to view the table of the simple statistic analysis of the queried data.
+5. Click on Analyze button to view the table of the simple statistic analysis of the queried data.
-7. Click on Export Analysis to access a new page with more advanced analysis performed on these data.
+6. Click on Export Analysis to access a new page with more advanced analysis performed on these data.
 (This button appears at the end of the analysis table.)
 ![export button](https://user-images.githubusercontent.com/94118751/172136716-9df0647e-8024-4f62-85a7-66d5440fea1a.jpg)